-This can be a polarizing topic and opinion may vary depending on who you talk to.
+This issue can be a polarizing topic, and opinion may vary depending on who you talk to.
 If I ask you what’s the definition and scope of responsibilities of a godparent, is it someone who provides guidance and advice to godchildren as second parents?
-Or is it someone who plays a role of Santa Claus and shower godchildren with gifts during Christmas and their birthdays as well as sponsor their birthday party?
+Or is it someone who plays the role of Santa Claus and shower godchildren with gifts during Christmas and their birthdays as well as sponsor their birthday party?

 In the Philippines, we are often told not to refuse an offer to be a godparent as these innocent ones are little angels that need our guidance.
-Is it to counter the evil thoughts of their parents who are callous enough to make excessive requests based on unfounded assumption?
+Is it to counter the evil thoughts of their parents who are stubborn enough to make excessive requests based on unfounded assumptions?

-It sounds cliche but OFWs have to remind others that it’s a wrong perception to assume that once you are working abroad, your salary is already big.
-(Big is subjective and different people have different definition.)
-Needless to say, whatever OFWs like Rachelle earn abroad is product of her effort and sacrifice.
-Ask any OFW and he or she’ll likely say life is not easy working abroad.
+It sounds cliche, but OFWs have to remind others that it’s a wrong perception to assume that once you are working abroad, your salary is already significant.
+(Big is subjective, and different people have a different definitions.)
+Needless to say, whatever OFWs like Rachelle earn overseas is the product of her effort and sacrifice.
+Ask any OFW, and he or she’ll likely say life is not easy working abroad.

 Rachelle’s message resonated with many other Facebook readers that her post generated over 36,000 shares in just a week.

 OFWs are typically generous people as they also remember where they come from, and look back to return the favor to folks they used to hang out with.
-But once in a while you’ll encounter shameless people who only approach you when they need favor.
+But once in a while, you’ll encounter shameless people who only approach you when they need a support.
 Worse, if you can’t help them, you’ve become the villain.
 Or greedy.
 Or whatever label they’d like to call you.

-There are people who pick OFWs as godparents of their children.
-There’s nothing wrong with that as long as the role of a godparent is observed in terms of provider of guidance, and occasional gift giver.
+Some people pick OFWs as godparents of their children.
+There’s nothing wrong with that as long as the role of a godparent is observed in terms of the provider of guidance and occasional gift giver.
 But it does not mean parents have the license to demand something in the guise as gifts for children as if it’s their right to do so.

-To better understand this story, we’ve share what Rachelle posted in chronological order.
+To better understand this story, we’ve shared what Rachelle posted in chronological order.